paramattri/Covid-19-Tracker/README.md

 # Covid-19-Tracker

 ## Description
 A web application that shows number of COVID-19 cases in India plotted on a Choropleth Map.
-Application also allow users to view and interact with India's State-wise cases on a Bar Graph.
+Application also allow users to view and interact with India's State-wise cases on a Bar Graph using Drop-down menu.

 ## Installation
 Create a virtual environment for the required libraries (Recommended but not necessary).